AbstractConditionViewHelper should not implemented CompilableInterface but the IfViewHelper should

 My advice/conclusion: this compile() method should either be made to call "evaluateCondition" which should be made public so it can be called statically from compiled templates.
 That should allow any condition ViewHelper which implements evaluateCondition to function in both uncompiled and compiled methods.

-#4 Updated by Andreas Allacher almost 2 years ago
+#4 Updated by Andreas Allacher over 3 years ago

 So any ViewHelper is basically compiled in 8.x (Standalone Fluid) and called via the ViewHelperInvoker.